markerlim/cards/README.md

 WORK IN PROGRESS

-A mini project where I use Springboot to build RESTful API for www.geekstack.dev
+I am working on a mini project where I use the Spring Boot framework to build a RESTful API for www.geekstack.dev.